BadPirate/teslausb/README.md

 ## Changes

-This fork contains the following changes compared to the upstream [cimryan/teslausb](https://github.com/cimryan/teslausb):
+This fork contains the following changes compared to the upstream [marcone/teslausb](https://github.com/marcone/teslausb):

-1. Supports Tesla firmware 2019.x
-1. Supports exporting the recordings as a CIFS share
-1. Supports automatically syncing music from a CIFS share folder
-1. Supports using the Tesla API to keep the car awake during archiving
-1. Status indicator while running
-1. Easier and more flexible way to specify sizes of camera and music disks
-1. Support for Gotify and IFTTT in addition to Pushover for notifications
+None (yet)

-It is recommended to use the [prebuilt image](https://github.com/marcone/teslausb/releases) and [one step setup instructions](https://github.com/marcone/teslausb/blob/main-dev/doc/OneStepSetup.md) to get started, as the instructions below may be outdated.
+It is recommended to use the [prebuilt image](https://github.com/badpirate/teslausb/releases) and [one step setup instructions](https://github.com/badpirate/teslausb/blob/main-dev/doc/OneStepSetup.md) to get started, as the instructions below may be outdated.

 ## Intro